z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 2025-05-06T14:49:39+00:00 164,,,75a2b136446ad166a85f3150b40b7d1e,vtnet0,match,pass,in,4,0x0,,64,53856,0,DF,6,tcp,60,172.16.0.5,172.67.69.190,38512,443,0,S,4087106031,,64240,,mss;sackOK;TS;nop;wscale
 2025-05-06T14:49:39+00:00 164,,,75a2b136446ad166a85f3150b40b7d1e,vtnet0,match,pass,in,4,0x0,,64,60169,0,DF,6,tcp,60,172.16.0.5,104.26.10.102,58628,443,0,S,2650452426,,64240,,mss;sackOK;TS;nop;wscale
 ```
-From this log, we can identify which column contains the IP addresses we need to analyze.
-By determining which IP appears most frequently, we should have our answer.
+From this log, I can identify which column contains the IP addresses I need to analyze.
+By determining which IP appears most frequently, I should have my answer.

 ```bash
 ┌──(d4nhwu4n㉿hide-and-seek)-[/mnt/e/CTF/BYUCTF2025/for/Are You Looking Me Up]